tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 This snippet will generate exactly the same signal as the key-value pairs example, however you had to type much less.

 Another benefit of using [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) is the no need for spaces.
 Do you like to type spaces if you doesn't forced to?
 I don't think so.
-The following snippet is still a perfectly valid input for Smart Sinusoids:
+The following snippet is still a perfectly valid input for __Smart Sinusoids__:

 {% gist tiborsimon/ddb0379f90b1bbfeca77 %}

-This is the most compact way to tell Smart Sinusoids what you want to generate.
+This is the most compact way to tell __Smart Sinusoids__ what you want to generate.

 # Output parameter configurations

-Smart Sinusoids provides three output configurations:
+__Smart Sinusoids__ provides three output configurations:

 - No output arguments
 - One output argument